 For as long as I can remember I’ve wanted to see the lavender fields in France.
 Then I finally found a lavender field in New York that’s driving distance from Virginia, Maryland, and DC.

-Lavender by the Bay is literally the only lavender field I’ve found driving distance from Virginia, Maryland, and DC that wasn’t just a lavender patch.
+Lavender by the Bay is literally the only lavender farm in New York I’ve found driving distance from Virginia, Maryland, and DC that wasn’t just a lavender patch.
 It’s located on Long Island New York specifically in East Marion, but the closest town is Greenport.

 This lavender farm on Long Island certainly didn’t disappoint as that tulip field had.
 It was perfect and in full bloom when we visited the second weekend of July.